TXOG/Discord-Catfish-Finder/README.md

 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳
 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳

 The Discord Catfish Finder, enter a users id and it will automatically reverse image search their profile picture.
 This can be used for people with irl photos, and with people using art for their profile pictures.
-Note: Yandex returning no matches/clear results for names/places/art means that there is a high chance that the user is legit, but not 100%
+Note: Yandex returning no matches/clear results for names/places/art means that there is a high chance that the user is legit, but not 100%.
+Due to gui issues the project will revert back to a cli format
  𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳
 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳 𝅳